Retail Associate Sales Training: 11 Ways To Get Better at Selling

 9. The psychology of selling

-Great retail associates focus on “reading” customers’ personalities and making adjustments in their sales techniques based on the personality type.
+Great retail associates focus on “reading” customers’ personalities and adjusting their sales techniques based on the personality type.
 For example, introverts require a different selling approach than extroverts do.

-An easy check on yourself is to understand what is going on in the customer's mind that they aren't telling you.
+An easy check on yourself is understanding what is going on in the customer's mind that they aren't telling you.

 - Will this do the job?

 - I wonder what their return policy is.

 10. How to use body posture in selling

 Besides using a smize to greet customers, the rest of your body must be in a strong posture.
 That means shoulders back, chest lifted at the sternum, and feet balanced so you feel you can walk in any direction at a moment's notice.
 That preparedness shows confidence to customers.

 What takes away from your personal selling power?
 Having slumped and rounded shoulders, feet planted, and shallow breathing.

 Check out these 9 Ways To Improve Your Body Language Nonverbal Skills